-I listened to it off and on over the next few months – mainly when my sister, who owned the album, visited home from her summer’s job.
+I listened to it off and on over the next few months--mainly when my sister, who owned the album which I first heard, visited home from her summer’s job.
 One night I found myself alone, examining Metallica’s “Black” album, as it poured through the household stereo speakers.
 Curiosity had finally made me open the lyrics booklet, and I read each song as it played.

 One struggled with loneliness, and left me aching for the hurt in my father's life.
-He had been adopted as a small child, and often dealt with a similar type of anger as I heard now.
+He had been adopted as an infant, and often dealt with a similar type of anger as I heard now.

-And then, one struck like a blow to the belly.
+And then, one song struck like a blow to the belly.

 The God That Failed